pola-rs/r-polars/test/example_minipolars.md

-minipolars_teaser
+rpolars_teaser
 ================
 Søren Welling
 7/22/2022

-## What is minipolars
+## What is rpolars

-Minipolars is an unofficial porting of polars (pola-rs) in to an R package.
+rpolars is an unofficial porting of polars (pola-rs) in to an R package.
 I aim to finish the project in 2022.
 Beta should be ready by the end of September 2022.